Skip to main content Skip to navigation

 • Developmental psychology with children and adults with intellectual disabilities and/or autism

-• Early intervention
+• Early intervention in intellectual and developmental disabilities

 • Early development of children with intellectual and developmental disabilities (including autism)

-• Transition to adulthood
+• Transition to adulthood for individuals with intellectual and developmental disabilities

-• Psychological and educational therapies and interventions for children, adolescents, adults and families of individuals with intellectual and developmental disabilities (including autism).
+• Psychological and educational therapies and interventions for children, adolescents, adults and families of individuals with intellectual and developmental disabilities (including autism)

-If you are interested in doing a PhD with us, you can look for and contact potential supervisors using our CEDAR staff directory.
-If you would like to chat with one of our current students about what it's like to study for a PhD at CEDAR, then please contact diana.smith@warwick.ac.uk who will put you in touch with one of our students.
+If you are interested in doing a PhD with us, you can look for and contact potential supervisors using our staff directory.
+If you would like to chat with one of our current students about what it's like to study for a PhD at CIDD, then please contact diana.smith@warwick.ac.uk who will put you in touch with one of our students.